joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6585723/2025/08/30/qb-jake-retzlaff-tulane-byu/

 **Chelsea's Delap could miss up to eight weeks with hamstring injury - Maresca**\
-`The 22-year-old pulled up as he looked to run onto a Marc Cucurella cross, immediately signalling towards his hamstring.`\
+`The 22-year-old pulled up as he looked to run onto a Marc Cucurella pass, immediately signalling towards his hamstring.`\
 https://nytimes.com/athletic/6585783/2025/08/30/chelsea-news-delap-injury-hamstring/

 **In Austria, Government Health Care Can Look a Bit Like a Spa**\